LDXDU/FedFusion-TGRS-2024/README.md

-# FFFL Federated Feature Fusion Learning for Remote Sensing Image Classification
+# FedRS:Federated Feature Fusion Learning for Remote Sensing Image Classification
+ The code will be opened soon.